top of page

 Terms and Conditions

-Thank you for your interest in our year-long certification program in Shinkyu Traditional Japanese Acupuncture.
+Thank you for your interest in our year-long certification program in Shinkyu Authentic Japanese Acupuncture.
 Below are the terms and conditions for attending the seminar:

 1. Registration and Payment: To secure your spot in the program, a non-refundable one-time full payment or first month payment (if you are paying in installments) is required at the time of registration.
-The remaining balance can be paid in installments each first six months of the program.
+The remaining balance must be paid in installments each first six months of the program.
+In the event of withdrawal, the total outstanding balance becomes due and payable in full immediately, notwithstanding any previously executed installment payment agreements.
+All remaining financial obligations must be settled at the time of withdrawal.

 3. Conduct: Participants are expected to conduct themselves in a professional and respectful manner at all times.
 Any disruptive behavior will not be tolerated and may result in removal from the program.

-4. Acknowledgment: During the program, participants will have the opportunity to practice palpation techniques on their colleagues for educational and practice purposes.
-Additionally, participants may also be palpated by their colleagues for practice feedback and by the instructor for demonstration purposes.
-By participating in the program, you are acknowledging and consenting to engage in palpation exercises as part of the educational curriculum.
+4. Acknowledgment: During the program, participants will have the opportunity to practice needling and palpation techniques on their colleagues for educational and practice purposes.
+Additionally, participants may also be needled and palpated by their colleagues for practice feedback and by the instructor for demonstration purposes.
+By participating in the program, you are acknowledging and consenting to engage in needling and palpation exercises as part of the educational curriculum.
 This hands-on approach is crucial for developing proficiency and confidence in traditional Japanese Acupuncture techniques.

 6. Certification: To receive a certificate of completion for the program, participants must successfully complete all required coursework, examinations, and clinical practice hours.